wp-plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.1.20120717 =
+* Improved how we were affecting the force of target _blank on links when loading SlideDecks in an iframe
+* Fixed bug that was casuing some remote content sources cached responses to load incorrectly, causing a "no content" response when loading the SlideDeck
+* Added actual slide dimensions indicator in SlideDeck preview area
+* Updated IFRAME preview mode to properly identify if it is in a preview or being rendered as part of an iframe=1 shortcode render
+* Modified SlideDeck JavaScript core references to include the ?noping parameter when being rendered as part of the admin control panel
+* Added filters for higher customization of slide spines

 = 2.1.20120711 =
 * SlideDecks are no longer rendered in feeds (Even Feedburner!).
-They are shown as a link instead.
+They are shown as a link instead
 * Updated Twitter icons to reflect logo update
 * Rearranged some localization code
 * Added an option to define a `SLIDEDECK_LICENSE_KEY` constant with your license key in your wp-config file